qi7chen/lua-zmq/README.md

 ### Build on Windows 7 x64

-1. Type `premake5 vs2013` on command window to generate MSVC solution files.
+1. Type `premake5 vs2013` on command window to generate Visual C++ solution files.
 2. Use Visual Studio 2013(either Ultimate or Community version) to compile executable binaries.

 ### Build on Ubuntu 14.04 64-bit